lcampbell-rewst/docs.rewst.help/updates/development-updates/august-2nd-2024.md

 * Fixed a bug with ITGlue filtering where using False in the filters was being ignored
 * Added filters to Kaseya VSA X list actions
-* Fixed a but with the crate building system to prevent crashing due to stale cache data
+* Fixed a bug with the crate building system to prevent crashing due to stale cache data
 * Removed feature flags for version control

 </details>